-The GSA provides many key services to graduate students, including the health & dental plan (details above), access to numerous university services and resources, as well are proud to run the Employer Liaison Program (ELP) to help graduate students attain their desired career goals – whether this means re-entering industry after graduation or continuing on with academe.
-To contact the ELP Co-ordinator email: email@example.com.
-The University of Calgary also has an Ombudsperson available as a neutral party to help guide students through U of C policy and answer any questions they may have about their rights as students.
-To contact the U of C Ombudsperson, please email: firstname.lastname@example.org.
+The GSA provides many key services to graduate students, including the health & dental plan (details above) and access to numerous university services and resources.
+The GSA is also proud to run the Employer Liaison Program (ELP) to help graduate students attain their desired career goals – whether this means re-entering industry after graduation or continuing on with academe.
+To contact the ELP Coordinator email: email@example.com.
+The University of Calgary also has an Ombudsperson available as a neutral party to help guide students through University of Calgary policy and answer any questions they may have about their rights as students.
+To contact the University of Calgary Ombudsperson, email: firstname.lastname@example.org.
 Through the GSA, graduate students also have access to GSA bursaries and awards, various academic and professional skills workshops, and much, much more.
 To access a complete list of GSA services, visit the GSA website.

 GSA Contact Information:

 214, MacKimmie Tower